oroinc/documentation/backend/configuration/annotation/config-field.rst

 * **enum_public** *boolean* - indicates whether an enum is public or not.
 This temporary attribute is used to create/edit an enum on a field edit page.
 As part of the schema update procedure, the value of this attribute is moved to the entity.enum.public attribute.
 This flag cannot be changed for system enums (owner='system').

 * **enum_options** *array* - the list of enum values.
 This temporary attribute is used to create/edit an enum on a field edit page.
 As part of the schema update procedure, the value of this attribute is moved to a table that is used to store enum values.

+* **immutable** *boolean* - is used to prohibit changing the enum association state (regardless of whether it is enabled or not) for the entity.
+If TRUE, then the current state cannot be changed.

 .. _annotation-config-field-extend: